Theatre of Jersey: Jersey Arts Centre

 Work on the Jersey Arts Centre started in 1981 when the Education Committee made available the redundant domestic science building in Saint Helier.
 The complex was opened by the Bailiff in January 1983 and various components of the building were subsequently completed: the Berni Gallery opened later in 1983, and the first performance took place in the shell of the auditorium in January 1985 although the performance space was not completed until August 1986.
 In 1992 the public acquired the former garrison church of St James and work started in 1998 to convert it into an arts venue.
 From 2000 the Jersey Arts Centre has undertaken artistic programming for St James.

-St James was closed in 2013 for a further refurbishment by the States of Jersey and the Jersey Arts Centre was given use of The Old Magistrates Court in St Helier Town Hall, until 2016.
+St James was closed in 2013 for a further refurbishment by the States of Jersey and control given to Jersey Youth Service.
+Jersey Arts Centre was given use of The Old Magistrates Court in 2013 in St Helier Town Hall, until 2016 when the Parish took over use of the space.

 The Jersey Arts Centre continues to provide a theatrical space in Phillips St, in the 250 seater Benjamin Meaker Theatre, as well as performances in Care Homes, Historic Sites and Tours to the Other Islands and Europe.

+As well as providing a space for both visiting professional and local amateur performers Jersey Arts Centre also has 3 in house performance groups (Junior Drama, Youtheatre and ACT) Since 2016 Jersey Arts Centre has produced a local community Christmas show as well as collaboration with groups and schools across the Island.